Laparoscopic Sleeve Gastrectomy

 Your surgeon will confirm your BMI score and carry out a detailed assessment before deciding if surgery is suitable for you.

-What are the benefits of a sleeve gastrectomy?
+What are the benefits of a Laparoscopic Sleeve Gastrectomy?

 You should be able to achieve long-term weight loss, but this depends on your ability to keep to your new lifestyle.